 3.2.7 Interestingly, the phrase does not appear at all in the UK SRT and the word 'residence' is never used in it in the sense of a physical place but only in the sense of a tax status.
-35 Scotland Act 1998 s.80D(2) 3.2.8 The term 'residence' is, of course, important in the CGT relief for disposals of main residences.36 But its use there is in respect of a different tax and for a very different purpose.
+48 Scotland Act 1998 s.80D(2) 3.2.8 The term 'residence' is, of course, important in the CGT relief for disposals of main residences.
+But its use there is in respect of a different tax and for a very different purpose.
 What is more, the phrase 'place of residence' is nowhere used in the legislation conferring that relief.
 Any conclusions as to the meaning of the phrase 'place of residence' drawn from the meaning of the word 'residence' or the phrase 'main residence' in the CGT main residence relief legislation must be very tentative.
-3.2.9 In the UK SRT the draftsman's decision to use the concept of a home rather than the phrase 'main residence' which had a long history in CGT main residence relief appears to have been a deliberate one.37 It is clear that although the word 'home' and the phrase 'main residence' may be related, their meaning in these statutory contexts cannot be exactly the same.
+3.2.9 In the UK SRT the draftsman's decision to use the concept of a 'home' rather than the phrase 'main residence' with its long history in CGT main residence relief appears to have been a deliberate one.
+It is clear that although the word 'home' and the phrase 'main residence' may be related, their meaning in these statutory contexts cannot be exactly the same.
 Still less, can the meaning of the word 'home' in the UK SRT be equivalent to the meaning of the word 'residence' without qualification in the CGT main residence relief.

-3.2.10 Whatever a 'place of residence' may mean in the Scotland Act's definition of a Scottish Taxpayer it plainly is not exactly the same as the meaning of a 'home' in the UK SRT or of a 'main residence' in the CGT main residence relief.
+3.2.10 Whatever a 'place of residence' may mean in the Scotland Act's definition of a Scottish Taxpayer, therefore, it plainly does not mean exactly the same as a 'home' in the UK SRT or of a 'main residence' in the CGT main residence relief.

-3.2.11 The one definitional provision relating to the phrase 'place of residence' which the statute does contain is that in s.80E:- ' ... "place" includes a place on board a vessel or other means of transport.'38 36 TCGA 1992 ss.222 - 226B 37 See M^cKie on Statutory Residence (publisher CCH - 2014) at para.
-5.8.73 38 Scotland Act 1998 s.80E(4) 3.2.12 HMRC have released draft guidance (the 'Draft Guidance') on the definition of a Scottish taxpayer for which it has asked for comments by 31st July 2015.
-It says of the meaning of the phrase 'place of residence':- 'This term [sic] is not defined by the legislation so must be given its ordinary meaning.
+3.2.11 HMRC, however, has released draft guidance (the 'Draft Guidance') on the definition of a Scottish taxpayer on which it asked for comments by 31st July 2015.
+It says of the meaning of the phrase 'place of residence':- TCGA 1992 ss.222 - 226B See McKie on Statutory Residence (publisher CCH - 2014) at para.
+5.8.73 Scottish rate of Income Tax - technical guidance on Scottish Taxpayer status (published by HMRC 11th June 2015) 'This term [sic] is not defined by the legislation so must be given its ordinary meaning.
 For an individual its ordinary meaning is the dwelling in which that person habitually lives: in other words his or her home.
 This interpretation is supported by considerable case law.
 Places of temporary accommodation, for example hotels and holiday homes don't constitute a "place of residence" For the majority of individuals their place of residence will be simple to identify - not all individuals though have simple living arrangements.
 However, even for those with more complicated arrangements, whether a place is their home, where they habitually live, is central to establishing whether it constitutes a "place of residence" for the purposes of Scottish taxpayer status.